otss-data/otss/README.md

 # Occupational Technology Skill Shares (OTSS), Germany 2012–2023

-This repository provides the data underlying the paper **“AI-Powered Skill Classification: Mapping Technology Intensity in the German Labor Market”** by Genz, Gregory, and Lehmer (2026).
+This repository provides the data underlying the paper **“AI-Powered Skill Classification: Mapping Technology Intensity in the German Labor Market”** by Genz, Gregory, and Lehmer (2026), **Fiscal Studies (forthcoming)**.

 The dataset contains occupation-level measures of technology intensity for the German labor market, distinguishing between **manual**, **digital**, and **frontier** technologies.
 These measures are referred to as **Occupational Technology Skill Shares (OTSS)**.